Are you wondering whether an exercise science degree is right for your career?

 One thing to consider when looking at jobs for exercise science majors is the area of specialization you need to follow.

-That’s because exercise science is more of a foundational focus than a specific field; you will need to branch out and specialize for your preferred practice.
+That’s because exercise science is more of a foundational focus than a specific field; you will need to branch out and specialize in your preferred practice.

 Some of the most common jobs with exercise science degrees include: